Project-WikiGit/WikiGit/README.md

 ### The Vision

 WikiGit implements an ecosystem for creating and interacting with what we call DASPs (Decentralized Autonomous Self-sustaining Projects).
-In the simplest terms, DASPs are an organic combination of DAOs (Decentralized Autonomous Organizations), coin offerings, crowdsourcing platforms (like Topcoder), and Git.
+In the simplest terms, a DASP is a DAO (Decentralized Autonomous Organization) that comes with its own Git repository (for hosting & managing the work being done in the project), voting mechanism, crowdfunding mechanism, and crowdsourcing mechanism.
 The hope is that WikiGit will allow ingenious ideas to incarnate into projects that are self-sustaining in both finances and talent, with minimal cost and hindrances, similar to how Wikipedia allowed an entire encyclopedia to spontaneously come into being.
-In fact, it is possible that in the near future, WikiGit itself will be a DASP powered by WikiGit!
+In fact, it is possible that in the near future WikiGit itself will be a DASP powered by WikiGit.

-In its complete form, WikiGit will realize the following scenario: One person or more has a great idea, creates a DASP with a cost of ~US$5, writes a white paper or something similar that explains the idea, find some interested people online and add them into the DASP, pitch in/crowd fund some ether and post tasks onto the crowdsourcing platform; maybe personally contribute to the project; maybe recruit some interested freelancers as part-time or full-time contributors; and voila, a self-sustaining DASP is born, with its own funding, voting mechanism, contributors, freelancers, and shareholders, and the idea would blossom into something wonderful through the power of the crowd.
+In its complete form, WikiGit will realize the following scenario: One or more person has a great idea, creates a DASP with a cost of ~US$1, writes a white paper or something similar that explains the idea, find some likeminded people online to form an initial team, pitch in and/or crowdfund some Ether and use them to post tasks onto the crowdsourcing platform, personally contribute to the project and/or recruit some interested freelancers as part-time or full-time contributors; and voila, a self-sustaining project is born, with its own funding, voting mechanism, contributors, freelancers, and shareholders, and the initial idea would blossom into something wonderful through the power of the crowd.

 ### The Project